Emory-HITI/Niffler/modules/png-extraction/README.md

 * *OutputDirectory*: The root folder where Niffler produces the output after running the PNG Extractor.

+* *Depth*: How far in the folder hierarchy from the DICOMHome are the DICOM images.
+For example, a patient/study/series/instances.dcm indicates a depth of 3.

+### Print the Images or Limit the Extraction to Include only the Common DICOM Attributes.

+The below two fields can be left unmodified for most executions.

 * *PrintImages*: Do you want to print the images from these dicom files?
 Default is _true_.

 * *CommonHeadersOnly*: Do you want the resulting dataframe csv to contain only the common headers?
 Finds if less than 10% of the rows are missing this column field.
 To extract all the headers, default is set as _false_.

-* *Depth*: How far in the folder hierarchy from the DICOMHome are the DICOM images.
-For example, a patient/study/series/instances.dcm indicates a depth of 3.

 ## The output files and folders